dwp/govuk-casa/docs/migration-guides/MIGRATION_7.x-8.x.md

 #### View directories

 We originally envisaged quite a bit of view-related configuration so the `views` configuration was created as an object for future-proofing.
-However, it never enfded up holding anything other than `dirs`.
+However, it never ended up holding anything other than `dirs`.
 So we've rolled this up to a simpler array.

 ```javascript
 // Old